malakhv/SACD-Ripper/README.md

 # SACD-Ripper

-The SACD-Ripper utility to ripping audio content from SACD image files
+The SACD-Ripper utility to ripping audio content from SACD image files.